bramus/style-observer/README.md

 Bundles the package to the `dist` folder.
 The package is optimized and bundled with Rollup into multiple formats (CommonJS, UMD, and ES Module).

+## FAQ

+### Browser support?

+The requirement for this library to work is support for CSS Transitions.

+However, to also support properties that animate discretely – such as Custom Properties but also properties like `display` – the browser **must** support `transition-behavior: allow-discrete`.

+In practice, this translates to the following list of browsers:

+- Safari 18
+- Firefox 129
+- Google Chrome 117

+Note: Google Chrome does not play nice with Custom Properties because of https://crbug.com/360159391

+### How is this library better when compared to other libraries?

+This library doesn’t use `requestAnimationFrame` but responds to transition events.
+Therefore it doesn’t put a recurring and constant strain on the main thread.

+The original [`css-variable-observer` library](https://github.com/fluorumlabs/css-variable-observer) that coined this approach only works with custom properties and numeric values.
+This library can work with any property having any value.

+### How is this library worse when compared to other libraries?

+The properties that are being tracked are set to a very short transition time.
+If you relied on transitions for those properties, that is now no longer possible.

+You can work around this by putting a value into a custom property that you track and then use that custom property in a regular property.
+The regular property can have any transition you want.

+Also note that changing the value `transition` property yourself will make this library no longer work.

+## Acknowledgements

+This library builds upon [the `css-variable-observer` project by Artem Godin](https://github.com/fluorumlabs/css-variable-observer).
+The suggestion to leverage `transition-behavior: allow-discrete` was done by [Jake Archibald](https://jakearchibald.com/) in [w3c/csswg-drafts#8982](https://github.com/w3c/csswg-drafts/issues/8982#issuecomment-2317164825).